EthanEvans2022/Rango/chapter_notes/chapter3.md

 - Then specify how the app will handle such requests
 - The `urlpatterns` is a list in `urls.py`, and adding the above example looks for URL strings that match that pattern (through the use of regular expressions)
 - When a match is made, the rest of the URL string is passed onto the app specificed in the `include()` function (which comes from the `django.urls` package)

 ![Diagram that shows how URL strings are passed and handled through the project](images/url_passing.png)

+- The chaining process first strips out the domain, leaving `/rango/about` and passed along to the `tango_with_django` project
+- Then, `range/` is stripped, leavin `about/` to be handled by rango
+- We need to create a new file called `urls.py` in the `rango` app directory to handle the remaining URL string
+- When we talk about URL strings, it is assumed the host portion has been stripped off already
+    - Ex: Given `http://127.0.0.1:8000/rango/about`, Django will handle `/rango/about/` part of the URL string
+- Django's `path` function takes a regex string to match, what view to call if the string is matched, and an optional *name*, which provides a convenient name to refer to the view and is useful later on for **reverse URL matching**, which allows you to reference the URL mapping by name rather than by the URL (which also will use the `app_name` variable
+- Restart the dev server and visit the new app, and if all went well the app should display the view
+- For now, the URL mappings are rather simple, but as the tutorial moves on move complex and parameterised URL mappings will be implemented